Faishal-Monir/CSE-370-Bracu-Databse-Project-/Readme.md

 * Auto generations of user id

 ### Patient Panel
-* Patient can effectively book doctors-appointment
+* Patients can effectively book doctor appointments.
 * Each patient can update their own data
 * Patients can collect blood from the bloodbank also book an ambulance as per requirements.